 However, things happen and vehicles do break down (even modern ones).
 We have spare vehicles traveling with the convoy just so a breakdown becomes part of the adventure and not something that would cause a delay or result in guests missing anything.
 If something does happen during the desert safari, enjoy the adventures as many generations before you have done (see the picture below taken in Al Ain in 1958).

-WILL MY DESERT SAFARI BE CANCELLED IF THERE IS INCLEMENT WEATHER?
+WILL MY DESERT SAFARI BE CANCELLED IF THERE IS BAD WEATHER?

 Our camp is located approximately halfway between the cities of Dubai and Al Ain.
 Dubai experiences a coastal weather system that is usually associated with high winds and rain around 5-7 days per year.
 Al Ain is at the base on a mountain-range and is subject to higher of concentrations rainfall.